matty87a/platform_lab/3tier/README.md

 - Aurora chosen as it provides multi-az redundancy.
 - As mentioned above, AWS Backup has nastive backup support for Aurora.
+- Aurora serverless may also be used (although thats new to myself).

 ### Traffic Spikes: